 - Design Thinkin, by Rene Hartman (Innovatiewerkplaats)

 - Public Speaking, by Key2Advance

+A more elaboration explanation of what each workshop entails, the learning goals and when they are scheduled, can be found on the website.
 Please note that some workshops require some preparation.
-You may find materials for preparation either in this handbook or on the workshop section of the website.
+You may find materials for preparation on the workshop section of the website.

 How to sign up

 To sign up for workshops, go to www.edlab.nl/premium and navigate to the ‘Current Students’ page.
 There you will find, amongst other useful information for your PREMIUM journey, the link to the workshop registration page.
 This page includes the workshops’ description, preparation material if applicable, and a link to the online signup sheet.

 Please note that once you are signed up it is not possible to cancel your registration yourself.
 If you must cancel your registration please email firstname.lastname@example.org with your request.
 Registration or cancellation of a registration is allowed up to 24 hours in advance of the workshop date and time.

 Over the course of the programme, PREMIUM organizes several central activities for all PREMIUM students, mentors, coaches, and clients.
 All events contain educational and/or assessment elements and offer opportunities for students, UM employees, and clients to meet, connect and network.
 At all central events, attendance is mandatory for all students.
 If you cannot attend a central event, please refer to the section on ‘Exceptional Circumstances’.

 Remember!
 Your attendance at these events is mandatory and a necessary requirement to fulfil if you want to successfully complete the PREMIUM programme.
 Mark your calendars!

 Please refer to the event section on the PREMIUM website, your student email account, and Facebook for official invitations and definitive dates, places, and times.